 - If you were inside when experiencing these symptoms, have someone contact the Fire Department to inspect the building and deem if/when it is safe to re-enter the building.

 - Close supervision is essential - electrocution is a high risk to adults, children and pets.
 Be sure to use proper extension cords and don't connect into house wiring unless a licensed electrician provides an approved transfer switch on an emergency circuit.

 - Refueling a hot or running generator is a grave risk of an unwanted fire.
 Always be careful with extra fuel and make sure it is stored properly away from ignition sources.

 Every year, people die in incidents related to portable generator hazards, and according to statistics reported to the CPSC, this is mainly due to CO poisoning from generators used indoors or in partially enclosed spaces.
 Carbon monoxide cannot be smelled or seen, and generators produce high levels of CO very quickly.
 Time is of the essence if you believe you have been exposed to CO.
 Get to fresh air immediately and do not delay.

-Remember, it is in your best interest to call 911 in the event of an emergency and teach your children when and how to call 911 so the Safety Harbor Fire Rescue team or the next closest rescue team available from a surrounding community can provide you with their best service.
+Remember, it is in your best interest to call 911 in the event of an emergency and teach your children when and how to call 911 so the Safety Harbor Fire Department team or the next closest rescue team available from a surrounding community can provide you with their best service.
 Be prepared and safe this hurricane season.